 So once you understand how key growth factors are to your health, there’s an obvious question: How do you get more?

+Keep exercising.
 Working out regularly is also important to maintaining healthy growth factor levels.
-In fact, research shows that vigorous exercise stimulates the production of brain growth factor.4
+In fact, research shows that vigorous exercise like burst training stimulates the production of brain growth factor.4

-The lesson is clear: if you want to feel young, you have to act young – that means getting plenty of regular exercise!
-Fortunately, that doesn’t require hours of workouts or an expensive gym membership.
+The lesson is clear: if you want to feel young, you have to act young – and that means getting plenty of regular exercise.
+Fortunately, that doesn’t require hours on the treadmill or an expensive gym membership.
 With burst training, all you need is 10 minutes a day to maintain your brain health.
 (Get your free sample workout here.)

 With the right diet and exercise choices, you can look and feel your best for years to come.
 And you have growth factors to thank for it!